oschettler/morphic.py/LOG.md

 # Dev Log

+## 2022-05 28

+This was much too much effort.
+Going back to the original, I now accept `world` as a module global.

 ## 2022-05-15

 When importing morphic.py as a module in `card.py`, it doesn't work because `world` is used as a global variable in many places.